-The Fund aims to achieve a combination of growth and income by investing in companies of all sizes whose business models are focused on and/or benefit from all forms of innovation, listed on global stock exchanges, including Emerging Markets, and which adhere to the abrdn Global Innovation Promoting ESG Equity Investment Approach.
-The Fund aims to outperform the MSCI AC World Index (USD) benchmark before charges.
+The Fund aims to achieve a combination of growth and income by investing in infrastructure related companies in Emerging Market countries, which adhere to the abrdn Emerging Markets Infrastructure Promoting ESG Equity Investment Approach.
+The Fund aims to outperform the MSCI Emerging Markets Infrastructure Index (USD) benchmark before charges.